 There are a lot of different words used to describe the same thing by different people.
 Throughout this article sensory disorder and sensory processing disorder are used to mean the same thing.

-Occupational therapists, doctors, and psychologists tend to use the words sensory processing disorder.
-On the other hand, parents often use the words sensory disorder.
-Sometimes parents use the word sensory impairment as well.
+Typically, occupational therapists, doctors, and psychologists tend to use the words sensory processing disorder.
+On the other hand, parents often use the words sensory disorder or sensory impairment as well.

-In blogs, articles, and books elsewhere you might see sensory processing disorder abbreviated to SPD.
-In older blogs, articles, and books you might see the words sensory integration disorder.
-That is an older term occupational therapists used in the past.
+In blogs, articles, and books elsewhere you might see the term sensory processing disorder abbreviated to SPD.
+In older blogs, articles, and books you might have seen the words sensory integration disorder.
+This is an older term used by occupational therapists in the past.

 Sensory disorder or sensory processing disorder means that the brain has some sort of sensory impairment.
-The brain has difficulty receiving, understanding, and responding to the senses.
+Ultimately, the brain has difficulty receiving, understanding, and responding to the senses.

 Processing means a series of actions to get a specific result.